 Are fertility supplements primarily for men or for women?
 Fertility supplements are available for both men and for women.
 Supplements for men may increase sperm count, for example, while supplements for women increase the chances of an egg becoming fertilized.
 Some supplements, such as folic acid, can be used by both men and women with slightly different effects.
 If fertility is an ongoing issue, such supplements may be used by both parties in a relationship to further increase the chances of fertilization.

 Is it possible to overdose on fertility supplements?
 While it isn’t necessarily possible to overdose on the fertility-assisting part of fertility supplements, it is definitely possible to suffer from severe side effects as a result of taking too many supplements or in doses that are too large.
 Taking abnormally high doses of folic acid, for example, may be a risk factor for certain kinds of cancer, including prostate cancer (49).

 Should I talk with my doctor before starting a new course of fertility supplements?
 Yes.
 While fertility supplements generally aren’t particularly strange or dangerous they may interfere with existing medication you’re on or trigger an allergy that you didn’t know you had.
+There may also be undiagnosed issued that could be aggravated by new supplements.
 As such, new users should always consult a medical professional beforehand.